Rules and Regulations for Inter-Club Competitions

 10. Match Fixtures

 a) The Council shall notify clubs in February each year of the fixtures for all Summer League Competition matches.
 All competing Clubs are responsible for agreeing the dates for matches between them and for notifying the relevant Competition Secretary of the agreed dates by a prescribed method & date to be determined by Council each year.
-Should a club fail to notify the relevant Competition Secretary of the agreed fixtures by the prescribed method & date then the relevant team(s) shall have one point deducted from their points total for that respective season.
-All fixtures should not be before 31 March and not after 31 January in any year.
-Any fixtures dates mutually arranged between the competing clubs shall be binding on the Clubs concerned.
+Should a Club fail to notify the relevant Competition Secretary of the agreed fixtures by the prescribed method & date then the relevant team(s) shall have one point deducted from their points total for that respective season.
+All fixtures should not be before 31 March and not after 14 August in any year.
+Any fixtures dates mutually arranged between the competing Clubs shall be binding on the Clubs concerned.

 c) Where two teams from the same Club are drawn to play against each other then, in a Summer Division, both matches between these teams are to be played by 31 May, without exception.
 If two teams from the same Clubs are drawn to play against each other in a Winter group, the match between these teams is to be played before either team plays any other matches.